emilioMaddalena/causal-inference-studies/markdowns/association_vs_causation.md

 4. In wealthy countries people tend to eat more chocolate.
 Also, they tend to have better education, leading to more nobel prizes.
 5. Something else entirely...

+Even though, mathematically, we can show $X1$ and $X2$ are strongly associated, increasing/activating/enabling/making use of $X1$ won't guarantee the effect $X2$.

 ---

 > TL;DR